Home Stories Building Trust: Diego’s Journey to Enhancing Primary Health Care in His Community

 Diego lives in Nebaj, a remote region of Guatemala, with his mother and his wife and two children.
 He often starts his day early to spend time with his family before he leaves for work and his son, Juan Esteban, leaves for school.

 From helping expectant mothers plan for the birth of their babies to expanding door-to-door vaccination campaigns, Jhpiego knows that investing in and partnering with nurses, like Diego, who work in communities are key to improving the country’s health services.
-That’s why in the Huehuetenango and Quiché regions in the Western Highland of Guatemala, where Diego is a head nurse, Jhpiego is implementing these and other primary health care intervention through the U.S. Agency for International Development-funded Health and Nutrition Project (PSN) in partnership with Instituto de Nutrición de Centroamérica y Panamá, Asociación de Servicios Comunitarios de Salud and Project ECHO.
+That’s why in the Huehuetenango and Quiché regions in the Western Highland of Guatemala, where Diego is a head nurse, Jhpiego is implementing these and other primary health care intervention through the U.S. Agency for International Development (USAID) Health and Nutrition Project (PSN) in partnership with Instituto de Nutrición de Centroamérica y Panamá, Asociación de Servicios Comunitarios de Salud and Project ECHO.

 Tag along with Nurse Diego as he enhances health care in his community